centiteo/BigDataAnalysis/README.md

 Apache-ANT:
   You should have jdk and apache-ant installed ant -Dcdh.version=<version> package
-      Currently, cdh.version only supports 5.0 and 5.2.1
+  Currently, we only support 5.0 and 5.2.1 for cdh.version.

 Maven
   You should have jdk and maven installed in build machine.